Chronic Wasting Disease (CWD) - Fact Sheet

 - difficulty swallowing;

 - increased thirst;

 - separation from the other animals in the herd;

 Signs can last for weeks to months before the animal dies; however, some animals may not show clinical signs except for acute pneumonia.
 Animals are usually three to four years old before clinical signs appear, but signs have been seen in animals as young as 18 months or as old as 13 years.

 Where is CWD found?

-First recognized as a "wasting syndrome" in a research facility in Colorado in 1967, CWD has only been found in captive and wild cervids in North America and in captive cervids in South Korea.
+First recognized as a "wasting syndrome" in a research facility in Colorado in 1967, CWD has only been found in captive and wild cervids in North America, the Republic of Korea and Norway.